how it works · plain English

 Context is built in layers.

-What never changes (tools, abilities), what changes slowly (who you are), and what changes every turn (this moment's recall) are kept separate.
-Big practical benefit: roughly half the input-token bill compared with a naïve agent.
+What never changes (tools, abilities), what changes slowly (who you are), and what changes every turn (this moment's recall) stay separate.
+That cuts repeated token spend when the provider supports prefix cache.

 4. 04

-A bounded reflection job consolidates the day's memory, promotes what mattered, prunes noise, updates the user profile.
-Budget-tracked, auditable, opt-out-able.
+When enabled, a bounded job consolidates the day's memory, promotes what mattered, prunes noise, and updates a small profile file.
+Auditable.
+Opt-out.

 5. 05